PauloMendes33/OpenCV-UBUNTU-Nvidia-Jetson-CUDA-cuDNN-Netbeans/README.md

 How to install OpenCV in Ubuntu operating system with CUDA and cuDNN (with all opencv_contrib modules).
 This formula have been tested using a Nvidia Jetson Nano, with Ubuntu 18.04, and is part of the SWR Project.
+It intended to use Netbeans with C/C++ coding, but it can be used with Python.

 Please, verify:
   - OpenCV version;